MobilePayDev/MobilePay-Payments-API/docs/payments-refunds/create-payments.md

 ```

 Keep in mind, that payment can be cancelled in all states except `captured`.
 If you've already captured payment, refunding is your only option.
-If you cancel a reserved payment, the reserved amount will be returned to the user.
+If you cancel a reserved payment, reserved amount will be returned to the user.

 ## Cancel payment by idempotency key

 You can also cancel a payment by sending us the same idempotency key that you've used in the create payment request.
 Use this endpoint when the outcome of the payment creation request is unknown (e.g. network/server error occurred and you didn't get a response).
-It allows canceling only those payments that are in an `initiated` state.
+It allows cancelling only those payments that are in `initiated` state.
 For all other scenarios, please use the [endpoint above](#cancel-payment).
 After successful cancellation, you can create a new payment again.

 ```bash title="Capture payment"